Don Herbison-Evans (

 Macleay Museum, University of Sydney)

 The females look completely different.
 They are much bigger, having a wing span of about 5 cms.
-However they have the same coloration: basically buff with a pattern of darker lines.
+However they have the same coloration: basically buff with a pattern of darker lines and dots.

-Specimens have been taken all down the eastern part of Australia, for example in Bundaberg, Sydney, and Melbourne.
+Specimens have been taken all along the eastern part of Australia, for example in Bundaberg, Sydney, and Melbourne.
 In Melbourne, adults may be found most months of the year.

 The caterpillar starts life as an irregular row of buff coloured eggs each with a length of about 1 mm.
 They are laid, often in a row, on the leaf of a food plant.